IPsec GUI needs to reject duplicate subnets in phase 2s for a given phase 1.

 The other cases appear to reject properly now though, where the same choices are used or identical IPs are entered.

-#6 Updated by Evgeny Yurchenko almost 8 years ago
+#6 Updated by Evgeny Yurchenko about 8 years ago

 Currently there is no check for subnet mask correctness.
 Whatever user enter goes into racoon.conf.
 The only check done is new Phase2 specification (networks) should be different from existing ones for given Phase1.
 Given this racoon neither dies nor reports errors.

-#7 Updated by Evgeny Yurchenko almost 8 years ago
+#7 Updated by Evgeny Yurchenko about 8 years ago

 Jim P noticed that it is impossible now to edit P2, when you change something else rather than networks definitions it will report networks duplication and does not allow to save.
 This commit https://github.com/bsdperimeter/pfsense/commit/b717f1bc62decb9a02404d427742c352b2b3fbec fixes this issue.